 - Long crosswalks without pedestrian islands.

-Social and economic factors include:
+Social and economic factors:

 - Living alone.

 - Limited or lack of social support or connections, especially support and connections that are close by.

 - Not having enough income to choose a healthy lifestyle through diet and physical activity.

 - Lack of accessible, safe housing or income to cover home adaptations as age and mobility changes take place.